The tonsils are part of the immune system, a glandular (lymphatic) tissue located on each side of the back of the throat.

 Causes of acute tonsillitis

-Tonsillitis is caused by viruses and bacteria, and in rare cases, it can be caused by a fungus or a parasite.
+Viruses and bacteria cause tonsillitis, and in rare cases, it can be caused by a fungus or a parasite.

 Tonsillitis spreads through the air when an infected person breathes, coughs, or sneezes.

 The individual can become infected after inhaling the bacteria contained in these droplets.
-Also these drops if they fall on the skin or on some objects can infect the individual if they come into contact with the mouth, nose or eyes.
+Also, these drops, if they fall on the skin or some objects, can infect the individual if they come into contact with the mouth, nose, or eyes.

 Complications of tonsillitis

-Acute tonsillitis can lead to a number of complications, including:
+Acute tonsillitis can lead to several complications, including:

 Chronic enlargement and infection of the tonsils, in combination with an adenoid infection, can cause infections in other nearby structures:

-- The Eustachian tube of the ear can also be affected, leading to chronic ear infections.
+- The ear’s Eustachian tube can also be affected, leading to chronic ear infections.

 Otitis media in children